-I want a hot shower, air conditioning, a large bed with fresh sheets ...
-Tonight, I forget my backpacking habits!
+I feel like a hot shower, air conditioning, a big bed with fresh sheets...
+Tonight, I'm forgetting my routine habits!

 The cab drops me off at the foot of the tall building at the Puteri Pacific Hotel.
 Perfect!
 Two Frenchmen, with whom I dived in Tioman, had given me an attractive description of the establishment.
 They are staying there with Total, for whom they work.